DF FOX HUNTING

 The Rules

 LOCATION : The fox will transmit a 145.275 MHz FM (S11) signal from a fixed location, not requiring permission for access or payment of a fee, in a previously declared Ordnance Survey map area, typically 25km by 25km square.
+At the start of the 2016 season the club purchased tailormade OS LandRanger maps.
+One of these maps have been purchased by the Club for use by members, please contact Angie, G6ABM to borrow this map.
 The fox will transmit the location at the end of the exercise.

 TRANSMISSION SCHEDULE : The following details show the times, strength and duration of transmissions -